UK Council for Psychotherapy

 Therapy for Depression in London, Depression Therapy London - living with depression, suffering from depression, depression problem, well-being

-Sadness When sad, anxious, or helpless, this can turn to depression.
-Feeling sad, low at times, is natural and also an appropriate emotion when we experience life's disappointments, regrets, losses.
+Sadness Feeling sad, low at times, is natural and also an appropriate emotion when we experience life's disappointments, regrets, losses.
 Yet we can be stuck in this when it becomes persistent, severe, especially if we begin to feel like a victim.
 There are many levels of sadness, some of which may run very deep.
 We may feel sad for our limitations, sense of brokenness, powerlessness over changing others, including our partner.
 Sadness may almost feel like grief at times, not necessarily for someone who has died, more about a loss of something deep inside.
 Being sad keeps us in contact with other people & the wider world as part of our humanity.
 We may also be sad when we are not in charge of our own life.
 When we are sad we may also be vulnerable, become fearful.
 Our sadness can also be viewed as a symptom that we need to complete painful events from our past, grieve our unhappiness, so our vitality can be available in the present.
 This may point to our unresolved grief, which we may confuse, conflate with depression.
 Help of a different nature may be necessary.
 It may take us a while to unhook from that grief we are experiencing.
 If we hold on to our sadness, we can become uptight & in some level stuck in the past.
 We may be fearful of releasing & expressing how we feel.
 We may hold our emotions or tears back, which can block our pain, blocking any possibility of joy.
 Some of us may block off our sadness (de-press it).
 The energy it takes to hold in our sadness can be greater than letting it out, for as our sadness arrives almost upon us, it has the potential to pass through us, leaving us.
+For some, if we are feeling sad, anxious, or helpless, this can turn to depression.
 Depression counselling takes this into consideration.

 And you begin again